 If you’re looking for the best gaming PC under $400, you’ll definitely want to consider building your own system rather than buying a pre-built computer.
 By opting to build the computer yourself, you can avoid the markup cost that comes on pre-built machines, which will allow you to put more money into your system.

 In this guide, we’ve given you a solid list of components that will allow you to build an entry-level $400 gaming PC.
-This build is capable of running pretty much any game (like Fortnite, Apex Legends, The Division 2, etc.) on a 1080P monitor on at least lower settings.
+This build is capable of running pretty much any game (like Fortnite, Apex Legends, Call of Duty, Valorant, etc.) on a 1080P monitor on at least lower settings.
 And, you’ll be able to play less-demanding games on medium or higher settings, too.